Skip to main content

 How does the process work?

-Volunteers will begin to receive works through email to consider during the Christmas break, likely within a few days after the last day for submissions.
+Volunteers will begin to receive works through email to consider during the winter break, likely within a few days after the submission deadline.

-All information about the author is removed so there's no bias from the volunteer regarding the age, gender, or professional position of the author (e.g.: faculty or staff).
-By removing this bias, it forces the volunteer to focus on the work itself and to judge its content accordingly.
+All information about the author is removed to prevent bias from the volunteer regarding the age, gender, or professional position of the author.
+By removing this bias, volunteers are able to focus on the work itself and judge the content accordingly.

 Each piece will be sent to three different volunteers.
 If at least two readers rate a piece YES, then it moves on to a second round of consideration, which is the editorial board’s round.
-Any and all comments that are made by the volunteers on each piece will only be seen by one member of the editorial board – the webmaster.
+Comments made by the volunteers on each piece will only be seen by the project managers.

 Criteria for judging literature